HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 - Hate speech and harassment are rampant social networks and web forums.

-- Fake news websites (from Macedonia) which publish propaganda.
+- Fake news websites (from Macedonia) publish propaganda.

-- Bots and trolls (from Russia) flood social networks with fake comments/propaganda.
+- Bots and trolls (from Russia) flood social networks with fake comments.

 - Scammers (from Nigeria) try to steal money from people by making false claims in emails.